Prabhu204/PyNMT/README.md

 python  PyNMT.py
 ```
 The above command starts training of language model with defaults parameters and saves the results to the corresponding
 directories.
-If you wish to tweak the parameters for training, below example give you a an idea.
+If you wish to tweak the parameters for training, below example give you an idea.

 ```bash
 python  PyNMT.py -b 32 -lr 0.001 -hs 200